-As COO, Jon helps coordinate The Life You Can Save’s various projects and set the organization’s overall strategic direction.
-He founded and continues to run our Giving Game project, a global philanthropy education initiative that teaches people skills to give more effectively and makes these lessons tangible by providing workshop participants with real money to donate to the charities of their choice.
+Jon helps set the organization’s overall priorities and strategic direction.
+He founded and continues to assist with our Giving Game project, a global philanthropy education initiative that teaches people skills to give more effectively and makes these lessons tangible by providing workshop participants with real money to donate to the charities of their choice.

 Prior to joining The Life You Can Save, Jon spent ten years at a prominent hedge fund, working primarily in the areas of risk management, portfolio optimization, and algorithm development.
 He has also served on the board of directors for GiveWell, a widely-respected charity evaluator.

 Jon now lives on Bainbridge Island, WA with his wife Meghann Riepenhoff (an acclaimed artist) and their dog Oso.

 Stacey’s background is in digital design and project management.
 She has worked on web applications for companies like Sanlam, digital magazines for organizations like Orlando Pirates (local soccer team) and everything in between.
 Stacey has always been passionate about helping “the least of these” and so becoming a part of The Life You Can Save's team has been significant in bringing together her passions for media and for loving people.
 Stacey is based in Cape Town, South Africa and is excited to be a part of changing the world for good.